If you want to move directly to another section or part of this Baseball Lingo listing you simply click on one

 - Backstop: Sometimes the catcher is called the backstop.
-The term really is about the fenced area or fence back behind the catcher.
+The term backstop really is about the fenced area or fence back behind the catcher.

 We may not have had the fenced backstop but we did have what we referred to as "A Pig Tail."
-Wat in the name of goodness is a pig tail?
+What in the name of goodness is a pig tail?
 Remember the bigger boys in the class called the shots so a little youngster to small to really contribute out in the field of play was ordered to be the pig tail.

 The job of the pig tail was to chase down any wild pitches or foul balls escaping back past the catcher.
 As a rule these little ones would do this job with gusto for you see they wanted to be accepted as part of the game.